 Seating – View Seating Chart

 New Country 92.3’s JingleFest presented by Miller Lite returns on December 9th to The Family Arena in St. Charles, Missouri.
-Nashville’s hottest new country stars will play the 15th anniversary of the show, headlined by Old Dominion, with additional performances by LOCASH, Walker Hayes, and Delta Rae.
+Nashville’s hottest new country stars will play the 15th anniversary of the show, headlined by Old Dominion, with additional performances by LOCASH, Walker Hayes, Delta Rae and Brandon Lay.